random-mdn/random-mdn-bot/README.md

 ## Local development

-To exectue the function that powers the endpoint you can run `npm run dev` inside of the project and it should execute the function locally.
+To run the function that powers the endpoint you can run `npm run dev` inside of the project and it should execute the function locally.

 It should look as follows: